How to Enter

 Registration | Payment of Entry Fee | Submit Image(s)

-Step 2 – Pay your registration fee
+Step 2 – Pay registration fee by June 9th at noon

-If you are not familiar with photographing artwork, the following websites may be helpful.
+For those not familiar with photographing artwork, the following websites may be helpful.

 - 4 Steps to Photographing Your Work like a Pro